Can Cognitive Behavioral Therapy (CBT) Help Manage ADHD?

 CBT is based on the idea that how we think (cognition), how we feel (emotion), and how we act (behavior) all interact.
 In other words, our thoughts determine our feelings and our behavior.
 Therefore, negative or unrealistic thoughts can cause us distress and distort our perception of reality, thereby causing us to behave irrationally.

-A therapist who specializes in CBT aims to help someone with ADHD identify their harmful thoughts, assess whether these thoughts are an accurate depiction of reality, and, if they are not, employ strategies to challenge and overcome them.
+A therapist who specializes in CBT aims to help someone with ADHD change irrational thought patterns that cause them distress and prevent them from staying on task or getting things done.
+The goal is for a person with ADHD to be able to identify their harmful thoughts, assess whether these thoughts are an accurate depiction of reality, and, if they are not, employ strategies to challenge and overcome them.

 This approach is problem-oriented and, unlike many other psychoanalytic approaches, it doesn't focus on discussing the person's past to gather understanding and insight.
 Instead, CBT focuses on the present circumstances and emotions in real time while looking for an effective solution to a specific problem.